NicoPauwels/Milestone-Project-3-Antwerp-Running-Society/readme.md

 ## Strategy

 The purpose of Impala is bringing Runners together and easily keep track of who is running with who, when and where.
-The idea of this came from the fact that I am a pretty experienced runner myself and mostly when I ask others to join me, I get a negative answer because they say I run too fast.
 So what if there was an application that determines your user level and makes it easy to find other runners in a certain area?
 The idea of Impala was born.

 ### Site Goals